akariba/Financial-Mathematics-and-Risk-management/README.md

 - SQLite entities matched by exact normalized legal name
 - SQLite entities not found
 - v5 entities not present in SQLite
-- current name-only SQLite entities that can now be safely CAGID-resolved
+- name-only SQLite entities that could be safely resolved using v5
-- current ambiguous entities where v5 gives multiple possibilities
+- ambiguous SQLite entities where v5 gives multiple candidates
-- current entity collisions that v5 could help resolve
+- entity collisions that v5 may help resolve

-IMPORTANT:

-Do not automatically assign CAGIDs yet.
+Do NOT automatically assign any CAGIDs.

-This task is analysis only.
+Analysis only.

 ==================================================
-7. TEST AGAINST THE 767 CURRENT CANONICAL RELATIONSHIPS
+7. TEST POTENTIAL IMPACT ON CURRENT CANONICAL RELATIONSHIPS
 ==================================================

-Analyze how much these files could improve endpoint resolution.

-Report:

-BEFORE:
+Use the existing relationship data only for diagnostic comparison.

+Report current:

 - canonical rows with both endpoints CAGID-backed
-- one endpoint CAGID-backed
+- canonical rows with one CAGID-backed endpoint
-- zero endpoints CAGID-backed
+- canonical rows with zero CAGID-backed endpoints

-POTENTIAL AFTER USING V5:
+Then calculate POTENTIAL improvement using v5 ONLY where mapping is deterministic and defensible:

 - both endpoints CAGID-backed
 - one endpoint CAGID-backed
 - zero endpoints CAGID-backed

-But ONLY count a potential resolution where the mapping is deterministic and defensible.

-Do not count fuzzy/ambiguous guesses.

-List:
-- relationships potentially resolvable using v5
-- relationships still unresolved
-- relationships where v5 creates a conflict
+Do NOT count fuzzy or ambiguous mappings as resolved.

+Create a table for every current name-only endpoint that can be deterministically resolved:

+RELATIONSHIP_ID
+CURRENT_ENTITY_NAME
+V5_CANONICAL_NAME
+V5_CAGID
+MATCH_BASIS
+SAFE_TO_RESOLVE

 ==================================================
-8. DETECT WHETHER V5 CONTAINS RELATIONSHIPS
+8. CHECK WHETHER V5 ITSELF CONTAINS RELATIONSHIPS
 ==================================================

-Very important:

-Determine whether either file itself contains relationship facts.
+Determine whether either file contains fields representing:

-Look for:
 - parent/subsidiary
 - ownership
 - customer